Special Weather Statement issued for Box Butte by NWS - News Break

 Special Weather Statement issued for Box Butte by NWS

-Effective: 2021-05-26 18:05:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Box Butte SIGNIFICANT WEATHER ADVISORY FOR CENTRAL BOX BUTTE COUNTY UNTIL 830 PM MDT At 749 PM MDT, Doppler radar was tracking a strong thunderstorm near Hemingford, or 16 miles northwest of Alliance, moving southeast at 20 mph.
-Nickel size hail and winds in excess of 40 mph will be possible with this storm.
-This strong thunderstorm will be near Berea around 810 PM MDT.
-Alliance around 830 PM MDT.alerts.weather.gov
+Effective: 2021-06-23 08:55:00 CDT Expires: 2021-06-23 17:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Box Butte SIGNIFICANT WEATHER ADVISORY FOR EAST CENTRAL BOX BUTTE COUNTY UNTIL 400 PM MDT At 323 PM MDT, Doppler radar was tracking a strong thunderstorm near Alliance, moving east at 10 mph.
+Penny size hail and wind gusts of 50 to 55 mph will be possible with this storm.
+This storm will remain over mainly rural areas of east central Box Butte County.alerts.weather.gov